frisoft/ateam/README.md

 `cargo install ateam`

-Create a GitHub API tocken and store it in the GITHUB_API_TOKEN env variable.
+Create a GitHub API token and store it in the GITHUB_API_TOKEN env variable.
 You can also use a .env file.